Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 How A Blizzard Forms

 A blizzard can take place almost anywhere when the conditions are right.
-However, these conditions typically occur in certain parts of the world, like Northern Europe and the north of the United States, which are ideally situated for these conditions to occur.
+However, these conditions typically occur in certain parts of the world, like Northern Europe and the northern United States, which are ideally situated for blizzard development.

 Usually, the conditions needed for the creation of a blizzard are as follows: